urbit/urbit.org-reloaded/content/using/operations/using-your-ship.md

 ~your-urbit:dojo> +code
 ```

-You can change your code to a new randomly generated on by entering `|code %reset`.
+You can change your code to a new randomly generated one by entering `|code %reset`.

 #### `+curl`